 What proportion of adults needs to approach a larger task by breaking it down into smaller steps?
 How many people need to search for, or sort things?
 Who could benefit from understanding how things work and from working more efficiently?
 Almost everyone.

 So Computing concepts aren't only of use to people destined to work in the software industry.
 They're not even only of use for people who go on to work with computers.
 I'll give you an example.

-Back in the days of hand-written reports, my school had a system where there was one page per student per subject.
-After writing the page for a student, the subject teacher would drop it into the box of the form tutor for collation; each student would receive their set of pages, sorted into alphabetical order of subject, but they were also supposed to be sorted into alphabetical order of student name for pastoral heads to check.
+Back in the days of hand-written reports, my school had a system where teachers wrote one page per student per subject.
+After writing the page, the subject teacher would drop it into the box of the student's form tutor for collation; each student would receive their set of pages, sorted into alphabetical order of subject, but the reports were also supposed to be sorted into alphabetical order of student name for pastoral heads to check.

 In fact, some of the most powerful demonstrations of computing techniques can be done without using computers - have a look at CS Unplugged for examples.